ataylor89/signal/arm/README.md

     # The process is suspended.
 Let's restart it using the sigcont program.
     % sigcont 19582
-    Sent a SIGCONT signal to pid 19582.
+    Sent a resume signal to pid 19582.
     % jobs
     [1]  + running    python3 ~/Github/homepage/app.py

     # The Python process is running once again.
 We were able to restart it using the sigcont program.
     # Now let's terminate the Python process using the sigterm program.
     % sigterm 19582
-    Sent a SIGTERM signal to pid 19582.
+    Sent a quit signal to pid 19582.
     %
     [1]  + terminated  python3 ~/Github/homepage/app.py
     % jobs